Characterizing dielectric properties of ultra-thin films using superconducting coplanar microwave resonators

 \subsection{Quantifying $\varepsilon_1$ of thin films}

 Experimentally we tested our method on several thin-film samples, which were deposited directly on top of the resonator chip, similar to the schematic depiction of Fig.~\ref{fig:cpw}(b).
 The film thickness was characterized after deposition using atomic force microscopy (AFM) on a purposely created edge in the corner of the chip, assuming uniform sample deposition.
-Microwave data have been acquired using a vector network analyzer (VNA) and a $^4$He cryostat with variable temperature insert (VTI) to reach cryogenic temperatures; sample temperature $T$ was \SI{1.7}{K} unless stated otherwise.
+Microwave data have been acquired using a vector network analyzer (VNA), covering frequencies up to 20~GHz, and either a $^4$He cryostat with variable temperature insert (VTI) \cite{Clauss2013} or a $^4$He glass bath cryostat \cite{Rausch2018} to reach cryogenic temperatures; sample temperature $T$ was \SI{1.7}{K} unless stated otherwise.
+This temperature is measured with a Cernox temperature sensor close to the resonators, and we estimate its accuracy to about \SI{20}{mK}.
 The output power of the VNA was chosen around \SI{-40}{dBm} to avoid possible regimes of non-linearity at lower powers due to two-level fluctuators \cite{OConnell2008} and at higher powers due to the superconductor \cite{Chin1992,zinsser2019}.

 In Fig.~\ref{fig:thinfilms}(a) we plot data obtained for a \SI{6}{\micro\meter} thick film of photoresist.
 While the bare resonator chip features two clear resonances near \SI{5.25}{GHz} in the transmission spectrum (for two individual resonators), these resonances are shifted to $\approx\SI{5.05}{GHz}$ after deposition of the photoresist.
 From this \SI{200}{MHz} shift in resonance frequency we determine $\varepsilon_1$ of the film using conformal mapping technique, like presented in Fig.~\ref{fig:simulations2}.
 The resulting values are around \SI{2,8}{}-\SI{3}{}, which corresponds well with the nominal value of photoresist of about \SI{2,7}{}-\SI{3}{} \cite{resist}.
 The slight difference in obtained $\varepsilon_1$ between both resonances is attributed to the fact that these resonances belong to two resonators at different locations on the resonator chip.
 Therefore, the film thickness of the spin-coated photoresist can vary slightly between these two resonators, and consequently the data analysis, assuming the same thickness for both resonators, leads to different $\varepsilon_1$ values.